alexhunsley/tca-beam/README.md

 ## Possible enhancements

-* setup of higher order reducer with sub-reducers
+* add more higher order reducers
 * creation of navigation stacks with sub-features (perhaps using decoupled navigation)
 * stub out unit test using e.g. `TestStore`